-- The game will be played to 20 minutes or until one team makes 10 field goals.
-All field goals are worth 2 points - There will be a running clock applied until the final minute of regulation play.
+- The game will be played for 20 minutes or until one team scores 20 points.
+A made field goal counts two points, unless attempted from the three point goal area, when it counts three points.
+The exception are field goals made on courts without a marked three point line where all field goals will then count as two points - There will be a running clock applied until the final minute of regulation play.
 During this time, the clock will stop for all dead ball situations (e.g. fouls, violations, field goals, and time-outs) - The game will start with a flip of a coin for possession.
 There is no jump ball.
 All jump balls will be administered by alternate possession starting with the team that wins the flip of the coin - The winning team is the first team to make 10 field goals (20 points) or the team with the highest score after the 20 minute game - If overtime is required due to a tie at the end of regulation play, it will begin with a flip of a coin for possession.
 A one-minute intermission will follow regulation play and each overtime period.
-The amount of time for an overtime period is 3 minutes.
+The amount of time for an overtime period is three minutes.
 The clock will stop during the last minute of overtime for all dead ball situations - A foul is an infraction of the rules involving personal contact with an opponent or unsportsmanlike behavior.
-It is charged against the offender - On all fouls (personal, common, technical), the offended against team will get possession of the ball at the designated spot behind the foul line extended and within the restraining circle at the top of the key.
+It is charged against the offender

+- On all fouls (personal, common, technical), the offended against team will get possession of the ball at the designated spot behind the foul line extended and within the restraining circle at the top of the key.
 If a player is fouled in the act of shooting and makes the basket the field goal is credited.
 The offended against team also retains possession of the ball.
-In all cases, no free throws will be awarded or attempted - There are no individual or team foul limits in the developmental competition.
+In all cases, no free throws will be awarded or attempted.
+Fouls are tracked in 3 v 3 competitive.
+Players may receive a maximum of three fouls - There are no individual or team foul limits in the developmental competition.
 However misconduct will result in a warning to the player and coach.
 Continual misconduct or flagrant and intentional fouling will result in player dismissal.
-Athletes competing in the Competitive 3on-3 basketball competition will be accessed a foul if they foul a player in the act of shooting.
+Athletes competing in the Competitive 3 v 3 basketball competition will be accessed fouls.
 A foul limit of three will be utilized.
-Any athlete receiving a third foul in a game will foul out of that game - An offensive player, including the shooter, may remain in the free throw lane for only 3 seconds.
-The penalty for his infraction is loss of possession - A player making a throw-in shall have 5 seconds to release the ball.
-The penalty for taking more than 5 seconds shall be loss of possession
+Any athlete receiving a third foul in a game will foul out of that game - An offensive player, including the shooter, may remain in the free throw lane for only three seconds.
+The penalty for his infraction is loss of possession - A player making a throw-in shall have five seconds to release the ball.
+The penalty for taking more than five seconds shall be loss of possession

-Officiating Team Basketball 5-on-5 Division Guidelines
+Officiating Team Basketball 5 v 5 Division Guidelines